Transformers in Medical Image Analysis: A Review

 \subsection{Video-based applications}

-Due to limited receptive fields, CNNs cannot fully exploit the global temporal and spatial information in sequential video frames, whereas Transformers can overcome such deficiencies.
-Ji \etal \cite{ji2021progressively} proposed PNS-Net (Progressively Normalized Self-attention Network) to accurately segment polyps from colonoscopy videos.
-The PNS-Net is based solely on a basic normalized self-attention block, equipped with recurrence and CNNs.
-Kondo \etal \cite{kondo2021lapformer} proposed LapFormer to detect the presence of surgical tools in laparoscopic surgery videos.
+Because of the limited receptive field, CNNs cannot fully utilize the global temporal and spatial information in continuous video frames, whereas Transformers can overcome such defects.
+Ji \etal \cite{ji2021progressively} proposed PNS-Net (Progressively Normalized Self-attention Network) for accurate polyp segmentation from colonoscopy videos.
+Kondo \etal \cite{kondo2021lapformer} proposed LapFormer to detect the surgical tools in laparoscopic surgery videos.
 Czempiel \etal \cite{czempiel2021opera} introduced OperA to predict surgical phases from long video sequences.
-Reynaud \etal \cite{reynaud2021ultrasound} proposed the first Transformer architecture to analyze US videos of arbitrary length.
-The architecture is based on a Residual AutoEncoder Network and a BERT model adapted for token classification.
-Long \etal \cite{long2021dssr} firstly applied Transformer-based module to surgical scene depth estimation.
+Reynaud \etal \cite{reynaud2021ultrasound} firstly adopted the Transformer architecture, which contains a Residual AutoEncoder Network and a BERT model, to analyze videos of arbitrary length.
+Long \etal \cite{long2021dssr} firstly applied Transformer to estimate surgical scene depth.